8645. So many young British and German Marines perished on the 240 warships that took part in the fierce battle on 31 May and 1 June 1916.

 The memorial park was inaugurated at a ceremony on 1 June 2016 with guests from home and abroad.
 The park does not distinguish between English and German soldiers.
 It shows the ferocity of war and the enormous human losses.

-There are 25 large granite stones - one for each sunken warship - and a few hundred smaller sculptures in memory and honor of the fallen sailors.
+There are 26 large granite stones - one for each sunken warship and a common stone in memory of those who perished on ships that did not go down.
+400 human figures around the stones symbolize the fallen sailors.
 The granite stones symbolize the bow of the sunken ships just before they disappear into the depths.

-You can experience the place on your own or get a guided tour.
+You can experience the place on your own or get a guided tour by contacting Sea War Museum firstname.lastname@example.org